Andover-Robotics/software-docs/docs/hardware-interaction/inertial-measurement-unit.md

 double angle = orient.firstAngle;
 ```

-{% hint style="warning" %}
+!!! warning
-Since the angle output is constrained to $$[-180, 180]$$ or $$[-\pi, \pi]$$, the reading will wrap around the possible range when crossing an extremum.
+    Since the angle output is constrained to $[-180, 180]$ or $[-\pi, \pi]$, the reading will wrap around the possible range when crossing an extremum.
 For example, if you were to keep track of the angle reading when the robot performs a full clockwise rotation, the reading would reach -180 degrees and immediately jump to 180 degrees.
 It is very possible that the robot might cross this heading when executing autonomous turns, so it is important to take the wraparound into consideration when programming.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     Q: Why do we have to use `firstAngle` to refer to the heading?
 If we need to access the Z-axis, couldn't we have `AxesOrder.XYZ` and use `thirdAngle`?

     A: We have chosen `firstAngle` as our convention because of Road Runner.
 Road Runner Quickstart's FTC integration classes implement the `getExternalHeading` method by accessing the `firstAngle` of the input `Orientation`.
 It is a good idea to share the `BNO055IMU` instance used by Road Runner, since it is redundant to initialize another instance during a match.
 To minimize ambiguity and hide the implementation details of `Orientation`, you are free to wrap the access logic in your own class.
-{% endhint %}

 For a complete reference of the `BNO055IMU` class, check out the following source file from OpenFTC.
 Since the class is technically not part of the official `org.firstinspires` packages, you cannot find it in the official JavaDocs.
 Instead, you can read the inline JavaDoc source located in its extracted source file below: